dariopellegrini/kdone-website/localization.md

 }
 ```

-Then if read API request has `Accept-Language` header with one of the available language code, the API will respond with a normal string with the selected language.
+Then if read API request has `Accept-Language` header with one of the available language codes, the API will respond with a normal string with the selected language.

 - `Accept-Language: en`
 ```json